jameskearney-Penn/Nets213FinalProject/README.md

 We need to build our HITs on mechanical Turk and determine the best design in order for Mechanical Turk workers to properly analyze trending topics.
 The general design of the HIT can be seen in the mockup pdf supplied in the repository.
 (Point Value: 4)

 Aggregate the results ->
 We need to aggregate the data from Mechanical Turk and insure that we received quality.
 We will do this iteratively through two distinct HITs.
 First, we have users select if a term is relevant to trending news based on the csv we supplied taken from Wikipedia.
+If a term is deemed relevant, the worker will provide a description for the event.
+This task will output the events deemed newsworthy along with their descriptions.
+To ensure quality descriptions, we have a second HIT in which workers score the provided descriptions based on their label.
+We will use a majority vote to determine "good" descriptions, and output those.
 (Point Value: 3).

 Display the results ->
 We need to build a proper interface in order to display our findings from this project.
 We will do this by posting an article online displaying our results detailing top trending wikipedia articles.
 (Point Value: 4)